sumanp31/Kaggel_titanic/README.md

 ![](https://github.com/sumanp31/Kaggel_titanic/blob/master/Plot/Figure_14.png)

 ### Algorithm comparision
 The dataset was split into train and test dataset.
-30% of dataset was randomly selected and used for testing. depending on the comparision between predicted category and original output, the following result was achieved.
+30% of dataset was randomly selected and used for cross validation. depending on the comparision between predicted category and original output, the following result was achieved.

 1. **Logistic regression**